About Indra

 What I Do

-This can look like coaching leaders and teams through growth, restructuring, or role confusion.
+This includes coaching leaders and teams through challenges related to growth, restructuring, and role clarity.

-My work sits at the intersection of people, process, and the invisible glue work that actually holds teams together.
+My work sits at the intersection of people, process, and the essential but often overlooked work that holds teams together, revealing and strengthening what others may miss.

 How I Work